RamonHernandez1/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Welcome in this tutorial we will be setting up a virtual machine in azure and installing osTicket.
+Welcome in this tutorial we will be setting up a virtual machine in azure, connecting to windows app (previously remote desktop) and installing osTicket.